Fjf/Allen/selections.md

       return [true/false];
   }
   ```
   The function that performs the selection for a single input.
 The type of the input must match the `"configurable_types"` of the `get_input` function.
 It returns a boolean with the decision output.
+The `select` function must be defined as static in the header file.
 * Optional: `unsigned get_block_dim_x(const ArgumentReferences<Parameters>&) const { ... }`: Defines the number of threads the selection will be performed with.

 In addition, lines must be instantiated in their source file definition: